simoneatt11/simoneatt11.github.io/_posts/2023-11-15-TubulinPyMol.md

   - PyMol
 ---

+-> this file is still a work in progress <-

-### Visualizing proteins here
+### Visualizing proteins

-Is representation of protein useful?
+1. Is representation of protein useful?
-Should we know how proteins we work with are represented into the three dimensional space?
+2. Should we know how proteins we work with are represented into the three dimensional space?
-Are the information coming from structural biologists relevant for wet biologists?
+3. Are the information coming from structural biologists relevant for wet biologists?

+First: Protein representations are cool.
+Second: no way to get a publication-quality figure without a program like Chimera or PyMol.
+That should be enough to motivate you in learning how to use them.

+A part from that, learning how to modeling proteins is necessary for structural analysis, molecular docking, molecular dynamic simulations, structural similarities and much more.

+My experience with protein modelling and with protein folding is unfortunate.
+Almost my entire career was based on the study of Intrinsically Disordered Proteins (IDP) like Tau and Synuclein.
+These proteins are also called misfolding proteins...
+Easy to get from their names, it's kind of hard to get their 3D structure (even for AlphaFold).

 Tubulin is one of the first proteins I entered in contact with during my career.
 I thought it could be a good idea to show how to achieve a representation similar to this one.

+![Tubulin](../images/Tub20231115.png)

 At the end of this post you can also find a script that can automatically take your PDB file and generate the high-quality image you may need.

-![Tubulin](../images/Tub20231115.png)

 ---
 Useful links